mkimberlin/sencha-touch-experiments/README.md

 Custom Components
 -----------------
 While the components provided by Sencha Touch provide a great starting point, you will eventually need to define components with custom behavior and presentation.
-This can be done using Ext.extend().
+This can be done using Ext.extend() to extend any subclass of Ext.Component, which acts as a superclass for all Sencha Touch components.
+Ext.DataView is frequently extended in this way when working with multiple data items as it provides automatic synchronization with a data store as well as a number of common events and a built in selection model.
 The implementation of MyApp.App above makes use of this mechanism to customize the behavior of Ext.TabPanel.
-It is also possible to define the HTML for a component via the "html" or "tpl" configuration options.
-Sencha provides [a tutorial][5] that details some pitfalls and best practices to consider when developing custom components.
+It is also possible to define the HTML for a component via the "html" configuration option.
+Sencha provides [a tutorial][6] that details some pitfalls and best practices to consider when developing custom components.

 Events and Handlers
 -------------------